Tomáš Klouček

-Tomáš Klouček (born March 7, 1980 in Prague, Czechoslovakia) is a Czech former professional ice hockey defenceman.
-He played in the National Hockey League for the New York Rangers, Nashville Predators and the Atlanta Thrashers between 2000 and 2006.
+Tomáš Klouček (7 March 1980 – 16 March 2025) was a Czech professional ice hockey defenceman who played in the National Hockey League for the New York Rangers, Nashville Predators, and the Atlanta Thrashers between 2000 and 2006.
 He was drafted 131st overall by the Rangers in the 1998 NHL Entry Draft.

 Klouček joined Orli Znojmo in the Erste Bank Eishockey Liga after previously playing in the Slovak Extraliga with HC Kosice.
 He signed an initial one-month contract with the club on the eve of the 2014–15 season on September 11, 2014.

+Klouček died in a skiing accident on 16 March 2025, at the age of 45.